 “What?”
 She forgets herself, throwing out societal grace with the curt word.
 Her voice is thin.

 GM: Her mother closes her eyes for a moment.
-Tears well around the purpled flesh.
+Tears well around the bruised and purpled skin.

 “Your father is… another man… I was… very young…”